 8. Who Is Your Custodian?

-Any honest advisor should have an independent custodian and tell you who that custodian is.
-You should always be able to connect with the custodian directly to check on the status of your account, instead of having to go through the advisor.
+Any honest advisor should have an independent custodian and tell you who it is.
+You should always be able to connect with the custodian directly to check on your account instead of having to go through the advisor.
 Any financial advisor who won’t name their custodian, or who insists on being your only point of contact with the custodian, clearly has something to hide.

 9. Who Are Your Typical Clients?